 - How the fund is allocated between stocks and bonds

 - What type of stocks or bonds the fund includes

 - The fund’s historical performance and return averages

 Remember, historical performance is not a certain predictor of how a balanced fund or any other investment may do in the future.
 But looking at a balanced fund’s history can give you an idea of how the fund has performed at different times during the market’s various cycles.

 Balanced mutual funds can offer an easy entry point to investing if you’re new to the market.
 And even if you’re an established investor, you may consider balanced funds as an addition to your portfolio if you want a simple way to diversify.
 When weighing balanced funds in the investment mix, remember to look at the fund’s underlying investments to make sure they align with your overall goals.

 Tips for Investing

-- Consider talking to a financial advisor about balanced funds and how you may be able to use them in your financial plan.
-If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+- Consider talking to a financial advisor about balanced funds and how you may be able to use them in your portfolio.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re holding balanced funds in a taxable investment account, it’s helpful to view your investments at least once a year to see how well they’re performing.
 If you have some funds that aren’t doing as well as others or are losing money, you may consider employing a tax-loss harvesting strategy.
 Tax-loss harvesting means selling off some of your losing assets to offset gains from other investments in your portfolio.